Prometheus-X-association/walruc/docs/design-document.md

 A training organization can use WALRUC service to track and analyze the engagement and performance of their learners on their website.
 Here's an example of how this could work:

-1. The training organization integrates their website with a web analytics tool like Matomo, which tracks user interactions and engagement with the website.
+1. The training organization integrates their website with the web analytics tool Matomo, which tracks user interactions and engagement with the website.

 2. The organization also sets up a Learning Record Store (LRS) like Learning Locker.

 3. The WALRUC is implemented to connect the web analytics tool with the LRS.
-This allows the organization to convert the analytics data into an xAPI format that can be stored and tracked in the LRS.
+This allows the organization to convert the web  browsing analytics data into an xAPI DASES format that can be stored and tracked in the LRS.

 4. As learners interact with the website, data is collected and tracked in the LRS.
-This includes information like pages viewed, time spent on the site, and interactions with specific content.
+This includes information like pages viewed, time spent on the site, ...

 5. The organization can use this data to track the performance of anonymized learners (or individual learners if they have their consent) and identify areas where they may need specific or additional support or resources.